Sailor Starlights: Sailor Star Healer

 Kou Yaten (夜天 光, Yaten Kō), also known as Sailor Star Healer (セーラースターヒーラー, Sērā Sutā Hīrā), is a lonely person who does not like to socialize or interact with others, preferring to focus on her mission.
 Her remarks are often sharp-edged and blunt, which further separates her from others, which the other Starlights mock her for as it may reduce her fanbase.
 Yaten is egotistical and nurses grudges, and hates injury.
 However, she and Luna get along well.

 Yaten has the most spiritual awareness of the three and is able to tell when Star Seeds are taken by Galaxia.
 She views humans as untrustworthy and want to find Kakyuu so the group can leave Earth as soon as possible.
 After learning that Usagi is Sailor Moon, Yaten believes that Seiya should stay away from her, despite her wish, shared by Princess Kakyuu and the Sailor Guardians, for them to work together, a view shared by Taiki and Sailors Uranus, Neptune and Pluto.
 However, like Taiki, her views on Usagi change for the better near the end of Sailor Stars.
 In the anime, Yaten is shown to be physically stronger than Makoto Kino in her civilian form, and bonds with her as they share moments together.

 In the band, she has the role of background vocals, bass guitar and song arrangement.
 She also enjoys photography, but does not belong to any school club, preferring to just go home.
-Her theme color is lime green.

 In Japanese, Yaten is voiced by Chika Sakamoto in the original series and by Ayane Sakura in Cosmos.
 In English, she is voiced by Sarah Anne Williams in the Viz dub.
 In the musicals, Yaten has been portrayed by Momoko Okuyama, Mikako Tabe and Saki Matsuda.